About the Missouri State Park System

 The mission of the state park system is to preserve and interpret the state's most outstanding natural landscapes and cultural landmarks, and to provide outstanding recreational opportunities compatible with those resources.

-Missouri's state park system, which on four occasions has been ranked as one of the top four state park systems in the nation, contains 83 state parks and historic sites plus the Roger Pryor Pioneer Backcountry.
-Within more than 200,000 acres available to the public, the state park system has something to fit everyone's needs.
+Missouri's state park system, which on multiple occasions has been ranked as one of the top four state park systems in the nation, contains 93 state parks and historic sites plus the trails at Roger Pryor Pioneer Backcountry.
+Within more than 160,000 acres available to the public, the state park system has something to fit everyone's needs.
 The system includes homes of famous Missourians, Civil War battlefields; and reminders of yesterday such as gristmills and covered bridges.
 The state's most outstanding landscapes are preserved here for everyone's enjoyment - deep forests, glades, prairies and blue streams and lakes.

-To help visitors enjoy their stay, the system offers 1,500 structures, 3,700 campsites, 194 cabins, almost 2,000 picnic sites, and 840 miles of trail.
+To help visitors enjoy their stay, the system offers more than 2,000 structures, 3,500 campsites, 194 cabins, almost 2,000 picnic sites, and more than 1,000 miles of trail.
 These trails include opportunities for hikers, backpackers, bicycle riders, off-road vehicle users and horseback riders.
-The system boasts the longest developed rails-to-trail project in the nation - the 225-mile Katy Trail State Park.
-About 17 million people visit the system annually to hike, camp, fish, discover the past and explore nature.
-The system is managed by around 650 full-time employees and approximately 100 seasonal employees.
+The system boasts the longest developed rails-to-trail project in the nation: Katy Trail State Park.
+In 2016, more than 20 million people visited to hike, camp, fish, discover the past and explore nature.

 Funding for State Park System

-The primary source of funding for the state park system is half of the dedicated constitutional tax of one-tenth-of-one-percent parks, soil and water sales tax, which provides about three-fourths percent of the division's budget for operation and development of state parks.
+The primary source of funding for the state park system is half of the dedicated constitutional tax of one-tenth-of-one-percent Parks, Soils and Water Sales Tax, which provides about three-fourths of the division's budget for operation and development of state parks.
 All additional funding comes from revenues generated in the state park system and some federal funds.

-The park, soil and water tax was created through a constitutional amendment and earmarked specifically for the state park system and efforts to stop soil erosion.
-The tax was first approved by voters in 1984, and has since been reapproved by voters twice in 1988 and 1996.
-Two-thirds of voters approved the tax the last two times, showing how much Missouri voters support their state park system.
+The park, soils and water tax was created through a constitutional amendment and earmarked specifically for the state park system and efforts to stop soil erosion.
+The tax was first approved by voters in 1984, and has since been reapproved by voters four times, in 1988, 1996, 2006 and 2016.
+At least two-thirds of voters approved the tax the last four times, showing how much Missouri voters support their state park system.

 State Parks Differ from Local or National Parks